bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-You will need some variables that we can adjust along the way to capture which image that we're on in this array.
+You will need some variables that we can adjust along the way to capture which image that we&apos;re on in this array.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 513. example, the current image (281) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">